 In December 2006, the Authority settled litigation brought by the Puerto Rico Department of Health seeking enforcement of administrative orders of the Department under the Safe Water Drinking Act and violations by the Authority of previous consent agreements addressing violations to monitoring and turbidity regulatory requirements (the "2006 Drinking Water Settlement Agreement").
 The 2006 Drinking Water Settlement Agreement obligates the Authority to pay a \$1 million civil penalty to the Commonwealth Treasury, which was paid on April 4, 2007, and to establish an escrow account for certain accumulated stipulated penalties, if incurred by the Authority, which account will be used to finance the Authority's compliance projects under the 2006 Drinking Water Settlement Agreement and under local and federal laws applicable to the Water System.
 Under the 2006 Drinking Water Settlement Agreement, the Authority has budgeted approximately \$360 million in the CIP for 2006 Drinking Water Settlement Agreement projects.

-Consulting Engineer and Report:

-MP Engineers of Puerto Rico, PSC ("MPPR") and its subcontractor, Malcolm Pirnie, Inc., has prepared a report on the Authority (attached as Appendix II).
-MPPR and Malcolm Pirnie are also a team members of one of the Authority's regional program management consultants assisting the Authority with CIP planning, design and management.
+Consulting Engineer and Report: MP Engineers of Puerto Rico, PSC ("MPPR") and its subcontractor, Malcolm Pirnie, Inc., have prepared a report on the Authority (attached as Appendix II).
+MPPR and Malcolm Pirnie are also team members of one of the Authority's regional program management consultants assisting the Authority with CIP planning, design and management.
+Litigation: There is currently no litigation pending or threatened that will affect the issuance or validity of the 2008 Senior Bonds or any other outstanding